iogbole/israelo/draft/2021-02-11-pi-project-overview.md

 ## Components

 These are some of the components that I used:

 1. One 8GB RAM and two 4GB RAM Raspberry Pi 4 boards

-    The 8GB RAM board is used as a NAS Server, NFS persistent storage, and a Kubernetes worker node.
+    The 8GB RAM board is used as a NAS server, NFS persistent storage, and a Kubernetes worker node.

     The first 4GB RAM board is used as the Kubernetes master node.
-I also configured it as a worker node; however, I ensure to use <a href="https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity" target="_blank">NodeAffinity </a> to selectively run lightweight workloads on this nodes.
+I also configured it as a worker node; however, I ensured to use <a href="https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity" target="_blank">NodeAffinity </a> to selectively run lightweight workloads on this nodes.

     The second 4GB RAM  board is a Kubernetes worker node - again, I used NodeAffinity to schedule heavier workloads on this node.

     All three nodes run the Raspberry Pi OS.

-    The 8GB RAM node is still heavily underutilised - roughly under 3GB RAM utilisation on average.
-So it's probably not worth the investment, the 4GB is just as it's needed for my kind of workloads.
+    The 8GB RAM node is still heavily underutilised - it's roughly under 3GB RAM utilisation on average.
+So it's probably not worth the investment, the 4GB is just what is needed for my kind of workloads.

     I bought all three  Raspberry Pi boards from  <a href="https://uk.rs-online.com/web/c/raspberry-pi-arduino-development-tools/raspberry-pi-shop/raspberry-pi/" target="_blank"> RS-Components. </a>